cisagov/log4j-affected-db/PULL-EXAMPLE.md

 ```
 **Step 5:** Validate that your data follows the appropriate format and proceed with submitting the pull request.

-For any additional questions feel free to submit an Issue request [here](https://github.com/cisagov/log4j-affected-db/issues)
+For any additional questions feel free to [submit an Issue request](https://github.com/cisagov/log4j-affected-db/issues).